ShobaS/Daily-Log/log.md

 Day 77:
 Tried to install pgadmin and connect with postgres.
 But its not working as of now.
 Have to sort out any other way to connect to postgres.

+Day 78:
+Worked on a small task in javascript using objects.
+Still not running Journal in local need to find a way asap.